Foodies of Lafayette: The Podcast

 Thanks to our great partners:

-🎙️ Episode 10: From School Cafeteria to Lafayette Food Icon – Ruby Sharlow's Journey
+🎙️ 10: From School Cafeteria to Lafayette Food Icon – Ruby Sharlow's Journey

 September 3, 2025 · Season 1, Episode 10